charleston76/simpleSalesforceDevops/README.md

     ```
     openssl x509 -req -sha256 -days 365 -in server.csr -signkey server.key -out server.crt
     ```
 1. Encrypt the server.key file so that you can safely add it to your Git repository in the next step.
-For the -k argument, you can choose a different password other than SomePassword.
+For the -k argument, you can choose a different password other than SomePassword (hehehe).
     ```
     openssl enc -aes-256-cbc -md sha256 -salt -e -in server.key -out server.key.enc -k SomePassword -pbkdf2
     ```